CYBERCRIME - 2023/4

 The learning and teaching methods will include:

-• two-hour interactive lectures in which core information and ideas will be disseminated.
+• Interactive lectures in which core information and ideas will be disseminated.

-• one-hour tutorials in which facilitate the exploration of ideas and concepts in greater depth.
+• Tutorials in which facilitate the exploration of ideas and concepts in greater depth.

-• two-hour student-led interactive workshops in which research about core topics within cybercrime are presented and discussed.
+• Student-led interactive workshops in which research about core topics within cybercrime are presented and discussed.

 The module content is directly related to the Surrey pedagogical pillars of digital capabilities and employability.
 Cybercrime is an increasingly important threat in the workplace, and understanding the dynamics and legal response to this problem will be important in a wide range of modern professional settings.
 Furthermore, understanding cybercrime requires digital literacy, as computers, the internet and sometimes complex technical systems are essential to the perpetration, detection and prosecution of cybercrime.
 Understanding the vulnerabilities of modern systems, networks and platforms and how the law responds to these threats is essential to embedding digital competency within the student body and will help them develop skills that make them more employable.